 In general, under the Companies Act, the right to represent and sign on behalf of the company in all matters is vested in the board as a whole.
 If a managing director has been appointed,2 he or she has the right to sign on behalf of the company as regards the day-to-day operations.
-In addition to this, the board may authorise a board member, the managing director or any other person to represent the company by way of special company signature, and typically such representation rights are granted to at least two such persons jointly.
+In addition, the board may authorise a board member, the managing director or any other person to represent the company by way of special company signature, and typically such representation rights are granted to at least two such persons jointly.

-Legal responsibilities of the board and the chair of the board
+Legal responsibilities of the board and chair of the board

 According to the Companies Act, the principal duties of the board comprise the responsibility for the organisation of the company and the management of the company's affairs.
-Furthermore, the board is also to ensure that the company's organisation is structured in such a manner that accounting, management of funds and the company's finances in general are monitored in a satisfactory manner.
-In addition to this, board members as well as the managing director have an overall duty in all matters to act in accordance with the interests of the company.
+Furthermore, the board should ensure that the company's organisation is structured in such a manner that accounting, management of funds and the company's finances in general are monitored in a satisfactory manner.
+In addition, board members and the managing director have an overall duty in all matters to act in accordance with the interests of the company.
 The chair of the board has no specific duties or powers other than a responsibility for convening the board and leading the work of the board.